NATIONAL DAIQUIRI DAY

 The Daiquiri was one of the favorite drinks of writer Ernest Hemingway and President John F. Kennedy.

-This drink is sometimes served frozen, combined and poured from a blender eliminating the need for manual pulverization.
-Drinks such as the frozen Daiquiri are often commercially made in machines which produce a texture similar to a smoothie and come in a wide variety of flavors.
-Another way to create a frozen Daiquiri is by using frozen limeade, which provides the required texture, sweetness and sourness all at one time.
+While the daiquiri is sometimes served frozen, combining it in a blender eliminates the need for manual pulverization.
+Commercial machines produce a daiquiri with a texture similar to a smoothie, and they come in a variety of flavors, too.
+Using a frozen limeade to create a daiquiri will provide the required texture, sweetness and sourness all at the same time.

-Enjoy National Daiquiri Day gathered with your friends and a glass of regular or frozen Daiquiri (Remember always to drink responsibly and never to drink and drive).
+Gather your friends and mix up a few daiquiris.
+Make them blended or on the rocks.
+Enjoy them as a mocktail or find a recipe for a daiquiri flavored dessert.
+(Remember always to drink responsibly and never to drink and drive).
 Post on social media using #NationalDaiquiriDay.